 ABOUT ME

-I'm Rachel
+Rachel Osborne

 Hiking in Quinault Rainforest near Olympic National Park, Washington

 Hello!
 Greetings from the wild.
-I am the founder of Field Station, a place for science and nature storytelling, and a biologist focused on exploring the wonderment of our natural world through scientific study and artful communication.
+I am the founder of Field Station, a place for science and nature storytelling, and a naturalist focused on exploring the wonderment of our natural world through scientific study and artful communication.
 I have spent many years studying organisms through field research with freshwater mussels and frog species as important bioindicators of healthy habitats.
 Because I believe that science and art are not mutually exclusive, I enjoy bringing scientific stories to life through writing and illustration.

 As an avid explorer, I have hiked many national parks including the Smoky Mountains, Glacier, Yellowstone, and Olympic National Parks, to name a few.
 I spend most of my time, however, hiking in local parks and nature preserves in northern Indiana where I am a native resident.
 I believe that the beauty of nature can be discovered in one's own backyard.
 I hope to inspire kids and adults alike to care about and protect our wild places so that our children can enjoy them for many years to come.
 I take small groups on nature hikes as a park volunteer and teach them about insects, pond life, trees, and plants, helping them use art to express their enjoyment of nature.